Delicious, fluffy cloud bread is the perfect low carb and keto bread alternative. Great for sandwiches, burgers, even desserts!

 The second best thing: you can comfortably hold your hamburger in your hands (no need for a knife and a fork!), and make great sandwiches.

-What’s not so great about this low carb and keto cloud bread recipe?
-It’s quite a bit of work.
-Not that it’s difficult.
+It’s not exactly difficult.
 But any recipe that requires separating eggs and whipping the egg whites, then carefully folding them into a batter, is an involved recipe that requires patience, which I severely lack.

 So I almost always default to the super easy 90 second keto bread.